-In summary, most of the monitoring effortshave been so far placed on acquiring coastal, mostly beach, data.
-Only monitoring of plastic content in the stomach of northern fulmars has develpped to an extent that allows temporal and geographic comparison.
+In summary, most of the monitoring efforts thus far have been focused on acquiring coastal, mostly beach, data.
+Only monitoring of plastic content in the stomach of northern fulmars has developed to an extent that allows temporal and geographic comparison.

-Arctic Actions and Solutions
+Ongoing Efforts to Address Marine Litter in the Arctic